shasuruvalli/mslearn-synapse/Instructions/Labs/06-Synapselink-cosmos.md

     The SQL pool requires a credential to use when accessing Cosmos DB, which is based on an authorization key for your Cosmos DB account.
 The script includes an initial `IF (NOT EXISTS(...` statement that checks for this credential, and throws an error if it does not exist.

-3. Replace the `IF (NOT EXISTS(...` statement in the script with code to create a credential, so that the script resembles the following:
+3. Replace the `IF (NOT EXISTS(...` statement in the script with the following code to create a credential, replacing *cosmosxxxxxxxx* with the name of your Cosmos DB account:

+    ```sql
+    CREATE CREDENTIAL [cosmosxxxxxxxx]
+    WITH IDENTITY = 'SHARED ACCESS SIGNATURE',
+    SECRET = '<Enter your Azure Cosmos DB key here>'
+    GO
+    ```

+    The whole script should now resemble the following:

     ```sql
     CREATE CREDENTIAL [cosmosxxxxxxxx]